RaulWhite/GolfilloBot/README.md

 ### **Docker** 🐋 (recommended method <3)

 An easy alternative.
-You can also build and use a docker image with the inclued `Dockerfile`.
+You can also build and use a docker image with the included `Dockerfile`.
 Simply build the image with

 ```bash
 docker image build . -t <IMAGE NAME>